-In 2014, the structure of the banking sector in Kosovo was similar to the previous periods.
+In 2015, the structure of the banking sector in Kosovo was similar to the previous periods.

-In regard to ownership, the structure of the banking sector continued to be dominated by foreign banks, whose assets comprise 90.4% of the total assets of the banking sector, whereas the remainder is managed by banks with domestic capital.
+In regard to ownership the structure of the banking sector continued to be dominated by foreign banks, whose assets comprise 90.1 percent of total assets of the banking sector, whereas the remainder is managed by banks with domestic capital.